 Apply the mounting tape to the back of the item.
 Without handling the sticky part of the tape, use scissors to cut the mounting tape to size.

 With the mounting tape cut to size, it’s time to remove the clear liner…

 3. Adhere item to the desired surface (in our case, cement backer board).

 and adhere your item to the desired surface.

 *Because we needed the piece of tile to sit flush to the adjacent tiles, we stacked two pieces of the tape on top of each other to get the tile to sit at the proper depth.
 This wasn’t something recommended or discussed as being an option in the instructions, but it worked well for us.

-Press and hold object against the mounting surface to create a permanent bond.
+Press and hold the object against the mounting surface to create a permanent bond.
 It held immediately.
-In the product directions it says it bonds in 30 seconds.
+In the product directions, it says it bonds in 30 seconds.

 Note: the surface you’re adhering to must be flat for the mounting tape to create a strong bond.

 Ta-da!
-Tile repair project complete, thanks to a little help of our friends at Gorilla Glue and this cool mounting tape product.
+Tile repair project is complete!
 The tile is holding strong, and it looks like we never made a mistake.